-en-US source text Spanish for Spain long form Spanish for Spain sentence fragment Folow the steps below.
+en-US source text es-MX long form es-MX sentence fragment Folow the steps below.
 Sigue los pasos a continuación.
-Cómo hacerlo / Haz lo siguiente (last example not a fragment) Get more information Obtener más información Más información
+Cómo hacerlo / Haz lo siguiente (last example not a fragment) Get more information Obtener más información Más información 4.1.15 Subjunctive

-4.1.16 Subjunctive

 The subjunctive is an important resource in Spanish.
 It should be used when required by the content.
 The lack of the subjunctive impoverishes the text.
-The only point to remember is that, when having the option of using "cantara/cantase", the second option is more common in Spain, so use "cantase" instead.
+The only point to remember is that, when having the option of using "cantara/cantase", the second option is less common in some Latin American countries, so use "cantara" instead for Spanish for Mexico.